pakeke-constructor/PushOps/txt_and_images/components.md

 speed = {speed = 10, max_speed = 100} -- entity speed

 strength = 10 -- entity strength (how far can push other entities.
 Also the range of a push.)
+-- for enemies, player is damaged by ent.strength.

 toughness = 300